Chronic Care Management in Ohio.

 20 minutes of non-face-to-face care coordination per month (99490); 30 minutes for complex CCM (99491)

 Medicare covers CCM federally for patients with 2+ chronic conditions.
-Ohio Medicaid provides full supplementary coverage.
+Ohio Medicaid provides partial supplementary coverage.

 Billing Requirements